mtreml/utils/README.md

-# utils
+# Utils

-different utils to monitor training process of a neural network in caffe
+Different utils to monitor training process of a neural network in caffe and do inference.